Combat Flight Simulator 3: Reception

 Combat Flight Simulator 3 received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Combat Flight Simulator 3 was a nominee for The Electric Playground's 2002 "Best Simulation for PC" award, but lost to MechWarrior 4: Mercenaries.
+It also received a nomination for "Computer Simulation Game of the Year" at the AIAS' 6th Annual Interactive Achievement Awards., which was ultimately given to The Sims: Unleashed.

 Combat Flight Simulator 3 garnered mixed reviews, and holds an average of 69/100 on aggregate web site Metacritic.

 Add-on

 Firepower is an expansion pack released in 2004, developed by Shockwave Productions and published by GMX Media and Tri Synergy.
 Firepower adds 18 new aircraft bringing the total of 36 military aircraft (or 56 with variants) to Combat Flight Simulator 3.
 Firepower also adds 50 new historical type missions, new ordnance and improved graphic effects.

 The aircraft in Firepower include the B-17 Flying Fortress models F and G, B-29A Superfortress, Arado 234B Blitz, Dewoitine D.520 fighter, Dornier 217M medium bomber, Dornier 217N night fighter, He-162A Salamander, Me 334, Me410A Schnellbomber, Me410B-2 R-3 zerstorer, Me410B-2 U-2 R-4 zerstorer, Me410B-2 U-4 zerstorer, P-40N Warhawk, Ta-154 Moskito, Ta-152C1 R31, Ta-152H-1, Ta-183 Huckebein (Raven) Interceptor, Avro Lancaster Mk III heavy bomber, Ho-229 V5 Supersonic Fighter /bomber, Avro Lancaster GS heavy bomber, and a B-24J Liberator.
 Also there are 4 (or 5 with a free patch) new bombers in which the player can man different aircrew positions.

 Player can use the bombsight to drop newly added ordnance onto a target like the Little Boy, Fat Man, German radiological dirty bombs or the Tallboy bomb.
 However some of these aircraft are hypothetical especially the German designs some of which never saw aerial combat during World War II.
 So is the German ordnance hypothetical as well.
 Another feature in this add on is that you can fly bombers in a formation, with FLAK effects when under enemy anti aircraft fire.
 Twenty-five missions of the Memphis Belle B-17 Flying Fortress are included in this add on.
-One thing that's lacking though is a sophisticated simulation of the Norden Bombsight which B-17 Flying Fortress the Mighty 8th has a decent representation of albeit not fully emulating the Norden computer, it's gyrostabilizer and ancillary equipment.
-Instead the Bombsight in Firepower is fixed but it is functional.

 Firepower garnered generally positive reviews, and holds an average of 88/100 on aggregate web site Metacritic.